tstafylakis/Lipreading-ResNet/README.md

 ## Number of frames

 The number of frames per clip is 29.
-In the paper we refer to 31 because I used a later version of `ffmpeg` to extract images, that (for some unknown reason) prepends two copies of the first frame.
+In the paper we refer to 31 because I used an older version of `ffmpeg` to extract images, that (for some unknown reason) prepends two copies of the first frame.

+## Landmark Detection vs.

+In my original implementation I used landmark detection, based on which I was estimating the boundaries of the mouth region.
+However, one can skip this step and crop the frames using a fixed window (see `datasets/BBCnet.lua`) since the faces are already centered.

 ## Model Parameters, SoftMax and pooling